A French data protection agency has issued a warning to eight dating companies, following an investigation into the collection of user data.

 The watchdog also said it wants French sites to improve their methods for deleting the data of former users, and those who have been inactive for a long time.

-Alexandre Lubot, the CEO of Meetic Group, who were targeted as part of this investigation, said: “As leader of the category, we always take security and safety of our consumers very seriously.
+Alexandre Lubot, the CEO of Meetic Group, who were targeted as part of this investigation, told GDI: “As leader of the category, we always take security and safety of our consumers very seriously.
 We welcome CNIL’s feedback.
 We have and will continue to work with them.”

-These sites have now all been warned about the new consumer protection measures the CNIL wants introduced, and will not be punished if them implement the changes within three months.
+These sites have now all been warned about the new consumer protection measures the CNIL wants introduced, and have three months to add the necessary measures to comply to the new regulations.